-The only optimization you can do for smart shopping campaigns (leaving out feed optimizations) is changing the target ROAS for the campaign.
+The only optimization for smart shopping campaigns (leaving out feed optimizations) is changing the target ROAS for the campaign.
 If you have different margins across your catalog you will likely want to split out your smart shopping campaigns so that you can have a different target ROAS set for each of your margin levels.
 Or run a campaign without a target ROAS for some products.

-Keep in mind that if your product is in a standard shopping campaign and in a smart campaign the smart campaign will always take priority even if your standard campaign has a high priority level.
+Keep in mind that if you have a product in a standard shopping campaign and in a smart campaign the smart campaign will always take priority even if your standard campaign has a high priority level.
 If you notice a certain product or product group has completely stopped spending in standard shopping campaign check your smart campaigns and make sure that group is not in the smart campaign.

 Why else would you split out your campaigns?

 If you have a set of top selling products that you know sell well and will likely hit or likely exceed the target ROAS you set you might want to have these products in a separate campaign with the target ROAS set lower than the rest of your catalog.
 The goal of this strategy is to maximize visibility and increase revenue.
 Make sure you test this and watch the metrics because the results might not be what you are expecting but in the testing I have done this strategy has worked well.

 Keep in mind that you can split your smart campaigns too much.
-If you are constantly not hitting your budget that means you either need more products in the campaign (more options & data for the machine learning) or you need to lower your ROAS.
+If you are consistently not hitting your budget that means you either need more products in the campaign (more options & data for the machine learning) or you need to lower your ROAS.